-Today marks six months living on the road, eight months living in the Chevy.
+We’ve been living on the road and in our Chevy since July 2017.
 It has been an interesting journey, equally adventurous and tedious.
 The trail miles have been invigorating and rejuvenating.
 The road miles have been tedious at times, and rough on the body and mind.
 We’ve broken down twice, purged three mice, camped at Walmart, bathed in ice-cold rivers (but more often in the van with wetnaps).
 We’ve eaten well and poorly, run too far and not far enough, worked in no less than 50 coffee shops, and distracted ourselves in grocery stores, trinket boutiques and used bookshops across seven states.
 We’ve met insta’celebrities and people insignificantly significant.
 We’ve woken up to frost on the inside of the van, temps in the teens, and puffy faces.
 We’ve thrown our bikes, cursed our injuries, and sulked at the other for not knowing what we meant when we said nothing.
 I’ve grown my hair out (just the sides) while Susan has installed permanent pigtails.
 We’ve laughed at the absurdity and marveled at the practicality of this way of life.

 The journey certainly hasn’t been routine.
-This morning I reflect on the events of the last eight months and contemplate what exactly I’ve learned on this humble adventure.
+This morning I reflect on the events of the last many months and contemplate what exactly I’ve learned on this humble adventure.

 10 Lessons I’ve Learned Living in a Van